Avalander/py-either/README.md

 # PyEither

-PyEither is simply an academic exercise to implement the Either monad in Python.
+PyEither is simply an exercise to implement the Either monad in Python.